Delishkumar/portfolio-simple-website/README.md

 # portfolio-simple-website
-This is my first personal portfolio website,showcasing my project,skils,and achievements,
+This is my first personal portfolio website,showcasing my project,skils,and achievements.built using HTML,CSS.